cucrisis/occisor/README.md

 ## Summary

 This project was inspired by @MandatoryProgrammer Trusttrees tool.
-As trusttree this tool also recursively follow all the possible delegation paths for a target and creates a graph strucutre of its relationship along the way.
+Similar to Trusttrees this tool also recursively follow all the possible delegation paths for a target and creates a graph structure of its relationship along the way.

 ## Features